 The fairness opinion obtained by Summit from Stephens, Summit's financial advisor, is dated January 29, 2014.
 Management of the Company is not aware of any material changes in the Company's operations or performance since the delivery of the opinion or that are anticipated to occur before the special meeting takes place or by the time the merger is completed.
 Management of Summit is not aware of any material changes in Summit's operations or performance, or in any of the projections or assumptions upon which Stephens based its opinion, since the delivery of the opinion or that are anticipated to occur before the special meeting takes place or by the time the merger is completed.
 Summit has not obtained an updated fairness opinion as of the date of this proxy statement/prospectus from Stephens.
-Changes in the operations and prospects of Summit or the Company, general market and economic conditions and other factors that may be beyond the control of Summit and the Company, and on which the fairness opinion was based, may alter the value of Summit or the Company or the prices of shares of Summit common stock or Company common stock by the time the special meeting takes place or by the time the merger is completed.
-The opinion does not speak as of the time the merger will be completed or as of any date other than the date of such opinion.
-Because Summit does not anticipate asking its financial advisor to update its opinion, the January 29, 2014 opinion does not address the fairness of the merger consideration, from a financial point of view, at the time the merger is completed.
+Changes in the operations and prospects of Summit or the Company, general market and economic conditions and other factors that may be beyond the control of Summit common stock or Company common stock by the time the special meeting takes place or by the time the merger is completed.
+The opinion does not speak as of the time the merger is completed.
+The opinion does not speak as of the time the merger consideration, from a financial point of view, at the time the merger is completed.
+A copy of the opinion does not address the fairness of the merger is completed.
 A copy of the opinion is included as Appendix B to this proxy statement/prospectus.
 For a description of the opinion that Summit received from its financial advisor, please refer to "Approval of the Merger - Opinion of Summit's Financial Advisor" beginning on page 55.
-For a description of the other factors considered by the Summit board of directors in determining to approve the merger, please refer to "Approval of the Merger - Summit's Begi
+For a description of the other factors considered by the Summit board of directors in determining to approve the merger, please refer to "Approval of the Merger - Summit's Reasons for the Merger and Recommendations of the Board of Summit" beginning on page 53.